 The role of Russian intelligence services and their information operations in Western academia has yet to be reflected upon.
 Particularly important are distant vibrations, waves after an earthquake, which continue to pump science from the inside.
 This is propaganda implanted into the flesh of academic discussion, anti-Ukrainian narratives, emotional attachment that forms the loyalty of Western scientists to imperialism and Russian political hegemony in the region.

-The discussion started by Swedish-American expert Andreas Åslund after analyzing the “black lists” of Western scientists whom Russia has banned entry is indicative.
+The discussion started by Swedish-American expert Andreas Åslund after analyzing the “black lists” of Western scientists whom Russia has banned from entering is indicative.
 He noted that the majority of the list was made up of Ukrainian scholars and employees of think tanks, but there were almost no Russian specialists there. Åslund rightly asks whether this indicates that Russia views academic professors as loyal and “safe”?

-That is, in the exact sciences, science, and intelligence services, they were talking about the theft of technologies and developments, luring away scientists, developers, let’s be honest, pilots on Western fighters - everything that in the future today helps Russia kill Ukrainians with “hardware”.
+That is, in the exact sciences, science, and intelligence services, they were talking about the theft of technologies and developments, luring away scientists, developers, let’s be honest, pilots on Western fighters - everything that in the future today helps Russia kill Ukrainians with hardware.
 And in culturally oriented humanities, humanities, human souls were hunted.
 This investment is more promising than the design of a rocket or an airplane: new designs will be found, but it is best to cultivate loyalty.

 Recently, a Russian professor of political science was arrested in Estonia on suspicion of espionage.
 Or should we get used to Russian agents in science, culture and other areas that the civilized world considers civil and humanistic?
 Is it surprising to see the frivolity of Western universities that continue to invite these “victims of war”.